Updated on May 12, 2023

 If you or your kids have been a victim of domestic violence before or during the divorce case, you should consider filing a petition for a protective order.
 The protective order can tell your spouse to stay away from your home and place of work, as well as your children’s daycare or school.

 If you merely fear that domestic violence could take place if both you and your spouse remain in the family home during the divorce, it may be a better option to leave the house and stay with a family member or friend.
-However, if you leave your children behind, leaving home could potentially have a negative impact on your ability to be named the child’s primary conservator.
+However, if you leave your children behind, leaving home could negatively impact your ability to be named the child’s primary conservator.

 Taking Items with You when Leaving the Marital Home

-If you do decide to move out before your divorce is finalized, you will probably want to take some of your things with you.
+If you do decide to move out before your divorce is finalized, you may want to take some of your things with you.
 However, the court has not yet determined who gets what in your divorce.
-You may not have a clear understanding of what is considered community (marital) and separate property in your home.
+You may not clearly understand what is considered community (marital) and separate property in your home.

 You can take your personal belongings, clothing, documents, and other essential items if you choose to move out of the marital home.
 In fact, if the court orders you to leave the family home during the divorce proceedings, you will be given a chance to go back to take your belongings.